 A: Yes all of this information must be disclosed as failure to do so will result in your application being rejected.
-UK applicants or applicants residing in Gibraltar for less than 3 years are requested to obtain and hand in a completed Subject Access Request (SAR), regardless of current employment.
-Applicants residing in Gibraltar will be vetted by the police once their application has been handed in
+Applicants residing in Gibraltar for less than 3 years (see below when this may be applicable), are requested to obtain and hand in a completed Subject Access Request (SAR), regardless of current employment.
+Applicants residing in Gibraltar will be vetted internally once their application has been submitted.

 Q: What type of previous convictions will affect my application?

 A: Convictions, warnings or cautions will not in every case prevent appointment.
 The decision will depend on the nature and circumstances of the offence(s).

 Q: Can I join if I have tattoos?

 A: Tattoos are permitted but any tattoo that could potentially cause offence to members of the public or colleagues, or could bring discredit to the police service will not acceptable.
 Considerations include: size, nature, language, symbols and extent.

 Q: Is there an upper age limit for joining the police force?

 A: There is no upper age limit for appointment.
 Mandatory retirement age is 55.

 Q: If I am unsuccessful in my application when can I reapply?